MyBoatCard.com® | Official Canadian Boating License

 Does my Canadian boating license expire?

 No your Canadian boating license, commonly known as a Pleasure Craft Operator Card (PCOC), does not expire.
 Once you obtain your Canadian boating license (PCOC) it’s good for life.
 There are no renewals or annual fees.
-A Pleasure Craft Operator Card (PCOC), or other proof of competency is legally required to operate a recreational power boat or jet ski in
+A Pleasure Craft Operator Card (PCOC), or other proof of competency is legally required to operate a recreational power boat or jet ski

 Read More »